urbanspr1nter/nesthing/docs/PPU.md

 (VRAM address is now $20BF)
 ```

-It is then important to keep in mind that CPU reads and writes to the addresses `$2000 - $2007` in its address space are simply forwarded to the PPU hardware registers and are reflected immediately within the PPU hardware registers.
+It is then important to keep in mind that CPU reads and writes to the addresses `$2000 - $2007`, and `$4014` in its address space are simply forwarded to the PPU hardware registers and are reflected immediately within the PPU hardware registers.

 Suppose then we want to implement register writes to the VRAM address for the PPU.
 Then, we can simulate this interfacing between the CPU and PPU through a `Memory` controller object.